 If a salary is paid on other than a weekly basis, the weekly pay must be determined in order to compute the regular rate and overtime pay.
 If the salary is for a half month, it must be multiplied by 24 and the product divided by 52 weeks to get the weekly equivalent.
 A monthly salary should be multiplied by 12 and the product divided by 52.

-WHD’s enforcement of the FLSA is carried out by investigators stationed across the U.S., regardless of immigration status.
-As WHD’s authorized representatives, they conduct investigations and gather data on wages, hours, and other employment conditions or practices, in order to determine compliance with the law.
-Where violations are found, they also may recommend changes in employment practices to bring an employer into compliance.
+WHD enforcement of the FLSA is carried out by investigators stationed across the country.
+As WHD authorized representatives, they conduct investigations and gather data on wages, hours, and other employment conditions in order to determine compliance with the law regardless of workers’ immigration status.
+Where violations are found, they will recommend changes in employment practices to bring an employer into compliance.

-Employers who willfully or repeatedly violate the minimum wage or overtime pay requirements are subject to a civil money penalty of up to $1,100 for each such violation.
+- Employers who willfully or repeatedly violate minimum wage or overtime pay requirements are subject to civil money penalties for each violation.

 In addition to the FLSA, WHD enforces and administers a number of other labor laws.
 Among these are: